 Brewster: Fairfax isn’t going to give you anything.
 He’s finished.
 Fairfax is dead.
 He just doesn’t know it yet.

 I personally think Point Blank is one of the greatest American films produced during the sixties but it received a cold critical reception when it was originally released.
 American critics weren’t ready to see Lee Marvin as an existential anti-hero and the film’s themes and creative ideas were just too complex for many viewers who preferred to see the actor in simpler action films like The Dirty Dozen.
-The movie has slowly gained a cult following over the years thanks to numerous theatrical re-releases in Europe and its DVD release, which has allowed critics of Point Blank the opportunity to re-examine the film.
-If you want to see a terrific film and experience one of Lee Marvin’s best and most important performances, do yourself a favor and watch the brilliant Point Blank.
+The movie has slowly gained a cult following over the years thanks to numerous theatrical re-releases in Europe and its DVD release, which has allowed critics the opportunity to re-examine the film.
+If you want to see a terrific movie and experience one of Lee Marvin’s best and most important performances, do yourself a favor and watch the brilliant Point Blank.

-If you’d like to see more screen shots from the film please visit my Point Blank Gallery at Flickr.
+If you’d like to see more screenshots from the film please visit my Point Blank Gallery at Flickr.